Editor’s note: This post was updated on Oct. 28, 2020.

 - J, age 7: I think you should eat like maybe 3 jelly beans and then have a carrot.
 Have a bit of a lollypop and then eat another carrot or something.
 And so it’s like having a big snack of sugary stuff and healthy stuff; you are balancing it.

 - Jonathan, president of Fitfix Junior: Instead of trick or treating host a Halloween party for your kids’ friends.
 That way you control the amount and quality of treats they are getting.
+[Editor’s note: Public health authorities in some areas have imposed limitations on social gatherings to limit the spread of COVID-19.
+If this is the case where you live, try organizing a fun family Halloween celebration just for your kids in your backyard or living room!]

 - Irena, great-grandmother: Stay home and go to bed.